kandruch/automating-aws-with-python/botoTron/README.md

 *Automating AWS with Python*

-## botoTron
+## BotoTron

-botoTron is a script that will retrieve fetch AWS services data for easy access.
+BotoTron is a script that will retrieve fetch AWS services data for easy access.

 ### Features